VTTI/Driving-Environment-Detection/Readme.md

 </pre>

-# Model 1: Intersection Detection
+## Model 1 : Baseline built on resnext50 backbone

-To run the model
+To run the model use the configs/config_baseline.yaml file as input to --config flag and follow the steps below.

 <pre>
 cd /opt/app